ahmad2246/image-compression-comparison/README.md

 ## Output

-The output includes the following information for each image:
+The output includes the following information:

+1. it will include for each image

+* PNG compression ratio, MSE, and PSNR
+* JPEG compression ratio, MSE, and PSNR
+* WebP compression ratio, MSE, and PSNR

+2. it will include the average

 * PNG compression ratio, MSE, and PSNR
 * JPEG compression ratio, MSE, and PSNR
 * WebP compression ratio, MSE, and PSNR